Ashwagandha: benefits, dosage, contraindications

 Cognitive performance ✪✪✪✪✪

-Animal and human studies suggest that Ashwagandha improves memory.
-A small, single-center, double-blind clinical trial conducted on 50 individuals with mild cognitive impairment symptoms, where participants were divided into two groups: one received 300 mg of Ashwagandha root extract twice a day for 8 weeks and the other a placebo.
-The analysis showed that daily treatment with Ashwagandha significantly improved performances in cognitive tests assessing memory, executive function, and information processing speed compared to placebo.
-However, effects on working memory and visuospatial processing were inconclusive.
-Ashwagandha possesses antioxidant and neuroprotective activities.
-Its constituents are effective acetylcholinesterase inhibitors, suggesting utility in treating Alzheimer's disease.
+Animal and human research suggests that Ashwagandha improves memory.
+A small single-center, double-blind clinical trial conducted on 50 people with symptoms of mild cognitive impairment, in which participants were divided into two groups: one received 300 mg of Ashwagandha root extract twice daily for 8 weeks and the other received a placebo.
+Analysis showed that daily treatment with Ashwagandha significantly improved performance on cognitive tests assessing memory, executive function, and information processing speed compared with placebo.
+In contrast, effects on working memory and visuospatial processing were inconclusive.
+Ashwagandha has antioxidant and neuroprotective activities.
+Its constituents are effective acetylcholinesterase inhibitors, which suggests its usefulness in the treatment of Alzheimer's disease.

 Posologie